 Natural Remedies for Juvenile Arthritis to Help Ease Discomfort

 If your child has been diagnosed with Juvenile Arthritis, you’re not alone.
-Nearly 300,000 kids in the United States have been diagnosed with Juvenile Arthritis.
-To put it into perspective, that’s 1 in 250 U.S kids who are diagnosed with arthritis.
+Nearly 300,000 kids in America have been diagnosed with Juvenile Arthritis.
+To put it into perspective, that’s 1 in 250 kids who are diagnosed with arthritis.
 While medications help manage symptoms, some children may also benefit from natural remedies for Juvenile Arthritis to ease discomfort.

 In this post, we’ll look at:

 - symptoms of Juvenile Arthritis, and